ALUUC History Summary

 During the 1960’s and 1970’s, ALUF continued to rely upon Meadville students to fill the pulpit.
 Notable among these was Mr. F. Allen Wells, Jr., conducted services twice a month during 1964-66.
 During this period, he was an active participant in the congregation as well.
 It was also during this time that the congregation changed its name to the Abraham Lincoln Unitarian Universalist Fellowship, in recognition of the merger of the Unitarians and Universalists several years previously.

 A turning point for the congregation occurred in 1970 when the Rev. Berkley L. Moore arrived in Springfield to take a state job.
 Berkley had previously served ten years in the full-time UU ministry.
 Upon settling in Springfield, he joined the ALUF and began to preach and provide essential pastoral services.
 From then until 1981 he alternated with the student ministers as the pulpit speaker for about one half of the congregation’s Sunday morning services.
 During that time he also conducted almost of the UU wedding and funeral services in Springfield and performed other ministerial duties on an ad hoc basis.
 In 1995, in appreciation for his years of service, Berkley was designated this congregation’s Minister Emeritus.
-Today, he continues to be an active member of the congregation and is a valued colleague of the settled minister.
+He continued to be an active member of the congregation until his passing in 2018, and was a valued colleague of the settled minister.

 In 1978 and 1979, the congregation took part in the Weekend Ministry program, which brought a variety of ministers into our sanctuary.
 In 1980, Rev. Rudy Nemser came to Springfield as part of the UUA’s Minister on Loan program.